meteor/proposal-referential-destructuring/README.md

 ## Problem statement and rationale

-Currently, when an object is destructured by assignment to a left-hand-side _{Object,Array}{Binding,Assignment}Pattern_, the bound identifiers become "snapshots" of the state of the object at the moment of destructuring:
+Currently, when an object is destructured by assignment to a left-hand-side _{Object,Array}BindingPattern_, the bound identifiers become "snapshots" of the state of the object at the moment of destructuring:

 ```js
 let obj = { a: 1, b: 2 };